ParthMadhvani2/FreshFruitHub/README.md

-# FreshFruitHub -Landing page application
+# FreshFruitHub - online grocery store

 Welcome to the FreshFruitHub Application!
 This is a user-friendly and easy-to-use landing page built with React, Material UI, and Tailwind CSS.